Files

 3. Add a LAS Writer

-In the Feature Type dialog, change the LAS File Name to Vancouver-Downtown.
-Click OK.
+In the Feature Type dialog, set the LAS File Name:

 4. Run the Workspace

-Connect the Vancouver-Downtown writer feature type to the PointCloudCombiner.
 Once connected, run the workspace.
-Once the workspace has finished running, click on the Vancouver-Downtown writer feature type to open the popup menu.
-On the popup menu, click View Written Data to view the data in Visual Preview.
+Once the workspace has finished running, click on the Vancouver-Downtown writer feature type to open the mini-toolbar.
+On the mini-toolbar, click View Written Data to view the data in Data Preview.

 You can confirm this by looking at the output folder.
 There should only be a single Vancouver-Downtown.las file.